ROMs

 This separation allows you to maintain one base image while deploying many different instances with different data.

-The app running inside the base image is responsible to read the data from the attached ROM devices.
+By default, the app running inside the base image needs to mount the attached ROM device.

 ROM blobs appear as block devices at paths like /dev/ukp_rom_<rom_name>, where <rom_name> is the ROM name you specify when creating the instance.